FriendsOfEpub/eBookDesignChecklist/README.md

 The `title` will be used for the `h1` of the webpage.

 The `lead` property expects an array of strings.
 It serves as a description of the web app.
-For each value in the array, a new paragraph will be created in the details.
+For each item in the array, a new paragraph will be created.
 It accepts either raw text or HTML.
 If empty, only the title will be rendered.

 Note the values of `title` and `lead` can be raw text or HTML.